maxmynter/gpt3-vaction-planner/README.md

 ## Resources

-The idea and preliminary skills necessary to build this were inspired by the following MOOOC: https://buildspace.so/builds/ai-writer
+The idea and preliminary skills necessary to build this were inspired by the following MOOC: https://buildspace.so/builds/ai-writer

 The assets were created with https://lexica.art/.